Sa'ad: History

 The kibbutz was founded on 30 June 1947, the day after the one-year anniversary of Operation Agatha, by graduates of the Bnei Akiva movement.
 It was established in a manner similar to the tower and stockade settlement campaign of the late 1930s, and was the first religious kibbutz to be founded by Sabras.

 During the 1948 War, the kibbutz was almost entirely destroyed by the Egyptian army.
 The local museum "Ma'oz Mul 'Aza" (Stronghold at Gaza) details the history of the war in this area, opposite the Gaza strip.

 Following the war, the kibbutz members renewed their cultivation of the land, developing over the following fifty years, a multi-generational population that generates its income from agriculture and industry.

+On October 7, 2023 about 30 terrorists were stopped at the entrance gate by a shootout with the kibbutz’s standby squad and there were no casualties.